sanger-archive/aker-flimsy/README.md

-Reference implementation for a LIMS connecting communicating with Aker to exchange product catalogues and work orders.
+Reference implementation for a LIMS communicating with Aker to exchange product catalogues and work orders.

 ### Dependencies